ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 Click on the `Background Colour` to change the blank playfield's background colour.

-A moot point to change except for storyboard that may expose the blank playfield's background.
+A debatable setting to change except for storyboards that may expose the blank playfield's background.

 ## Design